puckowski/sd-spectrograms/README.md

+# MiniMIDI

-# Stable Diffusion 1.5 Fune-tuning for Spectrograms
+## Stable Diffusion 1.5 Fine-tuning for Spectrograms

 This Python project fine-tunes Stable Diffusion 1.5 and Stable Diffusion XL 1.0 to produce spectrograms to produce 15 second novel audio clips using the Song Describer Dataset.